AndrewGhan/Final_Project_Mod_5/README.md

 ---------------------------------------------------------
 ## Proceedure
 ### Download-Clean-Explore
 I obatained my Data from https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC as a CSV file.
-I downloded index historical information from 1980-2019.
-After I got my information into my notebook explored my data, in my data I have 10,087 rows and 7 columns before doing any data preperation.
+I downloded S&P 500 index historical information from 1980-2019.
+After I got my information into my notebook, I explored my data, in my data I have 10,087 rows and 7 columns before doing any data preperation.
 Then I relized my data had random days missing in the data.
 To remedy this problem, first I formated the Date colunm to DateTime and I set it as my index, then, I resampled my data to months.
-Then, I calculated my opening index price's rolling mean, rolling standard mean, and percent change, then ran basic visualizations to find trends in my data.
+Then, I calculated my opening index price's rolling mean, rolling standard mean, and percent change, and ran basic visualizations to find trends in my data.

 ![alt text](https://github.com/AndrewGhan/Final_Project_Mod_5/blob/master/Final_Project_Pictures/Screen%20Shot%202020-05-27%20at%203.23.05%20PM.png)